Teaching in Lime class this year is Mr Briggs and Mrs Kelsey is the class TA.

 If you need to speak to Mr Briggs, please feel free to use the email function on the class page, or arrange to meet before or after school at a mutually convenient time.

 Homework is sent home every Wednesday and is due back on Tuesday of each week at the very latest, so it can all get marked.
 If you can get your homework back in early 3 weeks in a row, I'll give you a week off homework.
 PE is every Tuesday and Thursday and we'll be trying to be outside as much as possible.
 So, please make sure you have your PE kit in school on those days.

-This terms our values is are Respect and Responsibility and our topic is The British Empire.
-Was it really Barmy?
+This terms our values is are Courage and Friendship and our topic is The English Civil War.

 Class had an excellent time at Yenworthy Lodge, Somerset, earlier this term.
 It was an amazing experience and everyone seems to have grown in confidence and self-belief because of the trip.
 We experienced so many different things over the week; low ropes and a night walk on Monday; Outdoor Business, including a zip wire and a walk up a waterfall on Tuesday; Wednesday saw us having an Exmoor adventure, where we had a small fire, painted out faces and rein acted the story of Lorna Doone; Thursday included a walk down the Lynn Valley from Waters Meet, rock pooling and making towers on the beach; followed by Coasteering (scrambling) around the boulders at the bottom of the cliffs, toasting marshmallows’ on an open fire and making beach art linked to our week.

 In Science, we will be looking at Circuits and Conductors as well as Changing Sound.
 The children will learn all about where electricity comes from, how to keep safe and how to build a circuit using batteries, bulbs, wires and switches.
 We will also be f inding out all about sound.
 We will learn all about the ear, how we hear sounds and that sounds are made when objects vibrate.